 The Company routinely evaluates various business opportunities which could entail direct acquisitions, trades and/or divestitures.
-In this regard, the Company is currently in discussions with various parties, but no definitive agreements which with respect to any proposed transactions have been entered into as of the date of this MD&A, other than the merger with Golden Predator Mining Corp, which concluded on September 2, 2021.
-There can be no assurances that any such transactions will be concluded in the future.
+In this regard, the Company is currently in discussions with various parties, but no definitive agreements which with respect to any proposed transactions have been entered into as of the date of this MD&A. There can be no assurances that any such transactions will be concluded in the future.